clemensv/avrotize/csharpcodegen.md

 ### Avro Schema

-If the `avro_annotation` option is used, the generated code includes a static field that contains the Avro schema for the record type.
+If the `--avro-annotation` option is used, the generated code includes a static field that contains the Avro schema for the record type.
 The schema is parsed from a JSON string that represents the schema.